Germany, France and Britain blame Iran for Saudi oil attack | DW | 23.09.2019

 "We call on Iran to commit to such a dialogue and to avoid any new provocation and escalation," it continued.
 "The attacks also highlight the need for a de-escalation in the region, for sustained diplomatic efforts and engagement with all sides."

-The joint statement at the UN General Assembly is likely to pile pressure on Iran after the United States and Saudi Arabia already blamed Tehran for being behind the September 14 attack that temporarily knocked out half of the kingdom's oil output.
+The statement is likely to pile pressure on Iran after the United States and Saudi Arabia already blamed Tehran for being behind the September 14 attack that temporarily knocked out half of the kingdom's oil output.

 Iran-aligned Houthi rebels fighting a Saudi-led military intervention in Yemen claimed credit for the sophisticated air attack, but US officials have said it was likely launched from Iran or Iraq.
 Iran has denied any involvement, saying that the Houthi rebels "have every reason to retaliate" for the Saudi-led coalition's bombardment of their country.